 - Wear a two-to-three ply face covering every day.

 - You will Wait and observe 3 feet social distancing when possible (classrooms, hallways, FIT, etc.).

 - Bathrooms will be CLOSED during transition times to avoid crowds.
 Classes will have built-in bathroom breaks.

 - Follow directions for things like traffic patterns, dismissal, etc.

 - Report COVID-19 symptoms, positive test results, or exposure immediately to staff.

 Students and parents must follow the CDC, NCHHS, and CMS policies regarding social distancing and masks: Students, staff and visitors are required to wear a mask at all times on campus, on the bus, at the bus stop, and during transitions.
 Students who do not wear a mask, or do not keep their mask on while on campus, will be isolated for the day.

-Students must be screened using the screener LINK sent to their student email each day and complete a temperature check prior to entering the building.
+Students must be screened using the screener LINK sent to their student email each day prior to entering the building.
 Staff will screen students beginning at 8am.
 Students may not be on campus before 8am.
 Students who exhibit symptoms upon entry screening, or during the day, will be isolated.
 Parents will be contacted and are required to pick the student up immediately.

 If your child feels unwell, or has a fever, please do not send them to school.
 Visit https://bit.ly/32NiWdn for detailed information about screening and procedures for suspected exposure or cases of COVID 19.